 Each group that you create has a name and has one or more members.
 Group members can be users, groups, or a mix of users and groups.
 Users and groups can be members or more than one group.
 There are no default groups.

 The following figure shows two groups that each have three users.
-User 3 is a member of both groups.
+The user in the middle is a member of both groups.

 Monitoring Evidence with Groups